SethMichaelLarson/python-project-template/README.rst

 It'll ask you a few questions like your Github user name, repo name, etc::

     $ cookiecutter gh:SethMichaelLarson/python_project_template

+Be sure to change the licenses everywhere if you're using something besides MIT and the year on the Copyright.
+All of my Python projects are MIT, that's why I use it as a default. :)

+The files you should change if you're using a non-MIT license are:

+* `LICENSE.txt`
+* `README.rst`
+* `docs/source/index.rst`
+* `docs/source/about.rst`

 Do a quick look at all ``.rst`` files to make sure the number of underlines is correct for titles. :)
 And voila!
 Ready to be commited as your initial commit!